Know your rights

 House in hand icon

+If you became our tenant before 28 March 2011: you may qualify for the 'Right to Buy' scheme.
+Please tap here to visit the gov.uk site for more information on the Right to Buy scheme (opens in a new tab).
 If you'd like a rough idea of the discount that you may be eligible for under the 'Right to Buy' scheme, tap here (opens in a new tab).

 For more information on buying your Bolton at Home property through the 'Right to Buy' or 'Right to Acquire' schemes, please phone our Home Ownership Team on 01204 328000 or email: homeownership@boltonathome.org.uk.

-We also have other options if you're interested in owning a home
+We also have other options if you're interested in owning a home:

-More information on regulation and your rights
+More information on your rights and responsibilities

 Social housing providers are regulated by the Regulator of Social Housing, which ensures social housing providers are financially stable, well-managed, and meet these obligations.
 For more information on the Regulator of Social Housing, please tap here (opens in a new tab).